Turkish police have audio showing Khashoggi was killed at consulate: sources

 “Turkish police have an audio recording that indicates that Khashoggi was killed in the Saudi consulate”, the security source told Reuters.
 He gave no further details.

-Saudi Arabia has strongly denied killing Khashoggi, a critic of the kingdom’s policies.
-Its interior minister has described the assertion as “lies”.
-Saudi officials have said he left the consulate shortly after entering it.
+Saudi Arabia has strongly denied killing Khashoggi, a critic of the kingdom’s policies, and Saudi officials have said he left the consulate shortly after entering it.
+The kingdom’s interior minister has described as “lies” the assertion that the kingdom killed Khashoggi.

-The Turkish official said evidence showing that Khashoggi had been killed was being shared with countries including Saudi Arabia and the United States.

-Khashoggi, a Washington Post columnist and U.S. resident, has not been seen since entering the consulate on Oct.
-2 to obtain documents for his forthcoming marriage.
-His fiancée said he never left the building.

 Editing by William Maclean